What is heart valve surgery?

 What you can expect

-Approximately a week before your surgery, you may be asked to visit your hospital’s preadmission unit.
-Blood and urine tests, an electrocardiogram, and an X-ray may be performed in preparation for your surgery.
-Your doctor will explain the risks and benefits of the procedure and you will be asked to sign a consent form.
-Please inform your doctor if you:
+Approximately a week before your surgery, you may be asked to visit your hospital’s pre-admission unit.
+The risks and benefits of the procedure will be explained to you and you will be asked to sign a consent form.
+At this appointment, tests may include: